Meet the Team

 First and foremost, Erin approaches her counselling from the lens that all individuals want to find success; they may just need help removing barriers that stand in the way of that success.
 While Erin draws from several approaches, the primary therapeutic interventions that inform her work include Emotion-Focused Therapy, Internal Family Systems Therapy, and Collaborative Strengths-Based Problem Solving.

-Erin sees individual teens.
+Erin sees individual teens, parents and families.

 Erin practises at our Runnymede & Bloor location.